Black Jack, Kansas

 A re-creation of the Battle of Black Jack in which Pearson fought with John Brown.
 Photo courtesy Baldwin City Signal.

-The town had barely been settled before it found itself in the midst of the Kansas-Missouri Border War.
-After abolitionist John Brown’s two sons were captured and held prisoner by Henry Pate, Brown, along with 29 men, fought the Battle of Black Jack on June 2, 1856, against Pate and his men.
+The town had barely been settled before it found itself amid the Kansas-Missouri Border War.
+After abolitionist John Brown’s two sons were captured and held prisoner by Henry Pate, Brown and 29 men fought the Battle of Black Jack on June 2, 1856, against Pate and his men.
 John Brown and his men won the battle, capturing 22 of their opponents, which Brown agreed to release when his sons were released.
-Some historians consider the Battle of Balck Jack to be the first actual battle of the Civil War.
+Some historians consider the Battle of Balck Jack the first actual battle of the Civil War.

-Also killed in June of that year was one of the first setters — David Fearer, who was a Corporal in Company D of the 2nd Missouri Militia.
-He was shot down in an ambush by William Quantrill’s guerillas between Independence and Pleasant Hill, Missouri, while on patrol guarding a mail coach.
+Also killed in June of that year was one of the first setters — David Fearer, a Corporal in Company D of the 2nd Missouri Militia.
+William Quantrilll’s guerillas shot him down in an ambush between Independence and Pleasant Hill, Missouri, while on patrol guarding a mail coach.
 They also broke into and robbed Brockway & Stonebraker’s store, carrying away about $1,800 worth of goods and setting fire to the building.
 The fire was extinguished by a determined lady named Mrs. John M. Hays.

 An old cabin is preserved at Black Jack, Kansas by Kathy Weiser-Alexander.